Myopia: Age at onset

-Prevention
+Prevention and control

 Various methods have been employed in an attempt to decrease the progression of myopia, although studies show mixed results.
 Many myopia treatment studies have a number of design drawbacks: small numbers, lack of adequate control group, and failure to mask examiners from knowledge of treatments used.
-Among myopia specialists, mydriatic eyedrops are the most favored approach, applied by almost 75% in North America and more than 80% in Australia.
-A 2015 review suggested that increased outdoor time protects young children from myopia.
-A 2020 study of global practice patterns used by paediatric ophthalmologists to decrease the progression of myopia showed behavioral intervention (counseling to spend more time outdoors and less time with near-work) to be favored by 25% of specialists, usually in addition to medications.
+The best approach is to combine multiple prevention and control methods.
+A test of repeated low-level red-light therapy (LLRL) on myopic Chinese children showed it to be a promising alternative treatment for myopia control in children.

+Spending time outdoors

+Some studies have indicated that having children spend time outdoors reduces the incidence of myopia.
+A 2017 study investigated the leading causal theory of association between greenspace exposure and spectacles use as a proxy for myopia, finding a 28% reduction in the likelihood of spectacles use per interquartile range increase in time spent in greenspace.
+In Taiwan, government policies that require schools to send all children outdoors for a minimum amount of time have driven down the prevalence of myopia in children.

 Glasses and contacts

 The use of reading glasses when doing close work may improve vision by reducing or eliminating the need to accommodate.
 Altering the use of eyeglasses between full-time, part-time, and not at all does not appear to alter myopia progression.
 The American Optometric Association's Clinical Practice Guidelines found evidence of effectiveness of bifocal lenses and recommends it as the method for "myopia control".
 In some studies, bifocal and progressive lenses have not shown differences in altering the progression of myopia compared to placebo.

-In 2019, contact lenses to prevent the worsening of nearsightedness in children were approved for use in the United States.
-This "MiSight" type claims to work by focusing peripheral light in front of the retina.
+In the United States, the Food and Drug Administration (FDA) has approved myopia control contact lenses such as CooperVision's MiSight and Johnson & Johnson Vision's Acuvue Abiliti.
+Yet the agency has yet to approve any myopia control spectacle lenses.

 Medication

 Anti-muscarinic topical medications in children under 18 years of age may slow the worsening of myopia.
 These treatments include pirenzepine gel, cyclopentolate eye drops, and atropine eye drops.
-While these treatments were shown to be effective in slowing the progression of myopia, side effects included light sensitivity and near blur.
+While these treatments were shown to be effective in slowing the progression of myopia and reducing eyeball elongation associated with the condition, side effects included light sensitivity and near blur.

 Other methods

 Scleral reinforcement surgery is aimed to cover the thinning posterior pole with a supportive material to withstand intraocular pressure and prevent further progression of the posterior staphyloma.
 The strain is reduced, although damage from the pathological process cannot be reversed.
 By stopping the progression of the disease, vision may be maintained or improved.
+The use of orthoK can also slow down axial lens elongation.